Estêvão Gomes

 Estêvão Gomes (c.
 1483 – 1538), also known by the Spanish version of his name Esteban Gómez, was a Portuguese explorer.
 He sailed in the service of Castile in the fleet of Ferdinand Magellan, but deserted the expedition when they had reached the Strait of Magellan and returned to Spain in May 1521.
 In 1524, he explored the coast of present-day New England and Nova Scotia.
 As a result of Gomes' expedition, cartographer Diogo Ribeiro was the first to accurately portray North America with a continuous coastline stretching from Florida to Nova Scotia.

 Life

-Gomes was born in Porto in northern Portugal, of African ancestry.
+Gomes was born in Porto in northern Portugal.
 He sailed in the Portuguese India Armadas during his youth.
 In 1518, he moved to Castile, where he was appointed a pilot for the Casa de Contratación in Seville.

 Magellan expedition

 In 1519, Gomes sailed with the Magellan expedition as the pilot major of the fleet aboard the San Antonio.
 His real ambition, however, was to become captain of the ship.
 Gomes frustration grew when he was passed over for promotion in favor of Magellan's inexperienced nephew, Alvaro de Mesquita.
 Near the Strait of Magellan, Gomes overpowered Mesquita, took control of the San Antonio and sailed back to Spain in May 1521.
 Upon their return, Gomes claimed his mutiny was justified by Magellan's abuses and poor management.
 The mutineers were thrown in jail while their claims were investigated, but within six months all except Mesquita were freed.